 - Tracking Cards

 - Canton Homeschool STEAM Club: Want to learn how to code and build your own robot?
 Interested in conducting science experiments and creating amazing structures using everyday objects?
 If you answered yes to any of these, then the Homeschool STEAM Club might just be for you!
 Each month we will meet to do some hands-on learning using the principles of STEAM - Science, Technology, Engineering, Art, and Math.
 This group is open to all homeschool students 10+ years and will meet on the first Wednesday of every month from 1:00-2:00 p.m. at the Canton branch.

 - Homeschool 101 Information Session: Each September, homeschool parents — new and experienced — are welcome to attend the Homeschool 101 Information Session.
-This is a great opportunity to learn about library resources and have questions answered by a representative of the North Carolina Department of Non-Public Education.
+This is a great opportunity to learn about library resources to support your child's education.
 Meet and mingle with other local homeschool parents and their children.
-Concurrently, Zaniac will present a fun, interactive STEAM experiment for the kids!
-For more information or to register for this program, contact Jennifer Stuart at firstname.lastname@example.org or 828.356.2561.
+For more information or to register for this program, contact Jennifer Stuart at email@example.com or 828-356-2561.

 - Practical Homeschool Magazine: The Canton branch carries the magazine Practical Homeschooling.
 For the past 25 years, this magazine has been reviewing and comparing homeschool methods and products.